xieshell/NetPanel/README.md

-I am a communication engineer as well as a programer. # NetPanel
+I am a communication engineer as well as a programer.
+When I work, most of time, I use SpeedTest or Cellular-z apps to test wireless network speed and latency.
+I founs that these apps is single pattern, cannot be customed by users.
+So I want to create my own speedtest software.
+I name it NetPanel.
+I define it as open source and contain a server library, client library,which users can use them to create their own apps.
+Server library is support multi-protocols in the same time.
+Client library is be decided which protocol by users.# NetPanel